The Hump: Hoag and Hardin, 1943–44

 Japanese fighters based in central Burma began to challenge the transport route near Sumprabum at the end of the summer monsoon.
-On 13 October 1943, a large number of fighters assisted by ground observers evaded U.S. fighter patrols and shot down a C-46, a C-87, and a CNAC transport while damaging three others.
+On 13 October 1943, a large number of Japanese fighters assisted by ground observers evaded U.S. fighter patrols and shot down a C-46, a C-87, and a CNAC transport while damaging three others.
 Despite the doubling of U.S. fighter patrols, similar interceptions on 20, 23, and 27 October shot down five more C-46s.
 Japanese pilots referred to the shooting down of vulnerable transport aircraft as tsuji-giri ("cutting down a casually met stranger") or akago no te wo hineru ("twisting a baby's arm").
 On the last of the interceptions a formation of B-24s on a reverse Hump mission, mistaken for C-87s, claimed eight fighters shot down.
-Tenth Air Force immediately began attacks on Japanese airfields (Myitkyina was attacked 14 times before the end of the year, mostly by strafers and P-40s using 1000-lb bombs) and ICW moved its route to Kunming even farther north.
+Tenth Air Force immediately began attacks on Japanese airfields (Myitkyina was attacked 14 times before the end of the year, mostly by strafers and P-40s using 1000-lb bombs), and ICW moved its route to Kunming even farther north.
 Only two more C-46s were shot down during the remainder of 1943, both in December.

 20 Japanese bombers escorted by 25 fighters bombed the Assam airfields on 13 December 1943 after several days of probing the early warning system without making an attack.
 Despite an increase in fighter patrols and an alarm issued, the defenders had only twelve minutes warning.
-U.S. interceptors were unable to climb to the 18000 ft altitude of the bombers in time to prevent the bombing, but only slight damage resulted.
+U.S. interceptors were unable to climb to the 18000 ft altitude of the bombers in time to prevent the bombing, but it only caused slight damage.
 The raiding force was pursued and attacked, then ran head-on into fighter patrols returning from northern Burma.
 Serious losses to the raiders apparently convinced the Japanese not to repeat the attacks.

 Hardin altered operations by introducing night missions and refusing to cancel scheduled flights because of adverse weather or threat of interception.
 Although losses to accidents and enemy action increased, and replacements for the high number of C-46s lost ceased entirely for two months, tonnage delivered rose sharply.
 The operation finally surpassed its objective in December with over 12,500 tons delivered to Kunming after new C-46s loaded with much-needed C-46 spare parts began arriving in numbers.
 By the end of 1943, Hardin had 142 aircraft in operation: 93 C-46, 24 C-87, and 25 C-47.